Note: The Summary table

 See also `Trust and knowledge´.

-Fideism: Overemphasis of belief associated with undervaluation of knowledge.
+Fideism: Overemphasis of belief associated with the undervaluation of knowledge.

-Scientism: “Over-evaluation of science, that makes appear that all ... the problems to be scientifically solvable.”
+Scientism: “Over-evaluation of science, that makes appear that all ... problems can be solved through science.”

-• The first-rate, actual sense can be absolute or relative.
-There is only one first-rate absolute sense and many first-rate relative forms or contents of sense.
+• The first-rate, actual sense/ meaning can be absolute or relative.
+There is only one first-rate absolute sense/ meaning and many first-rate relative forms or definitions of sense/ meaning.

 It is reasonable, for example, to do good things, to stay healthy and fit (and so on).
-However, I believe, that these meaningfulnesses are not of absolute but of relative importance and are embedded in a greater sense, which I believe, is the unconditional love of God to us.
-That love is still existing and causes happiness within us, when all the other meanings seem to be lost.
+However, I believe, that these are not of absolute but of relative importance and are embedded in a greater sense/ meaning, which I believe, is the unconditional love of God to us.
+That love still exists and causes happiness within us, when all the other sense/ meanings seem to be lost.

-I call this first-rate sense `meta-sense´ because it is more important than all strange meanings, but integrates them.
+I call this first-rate sense `meta-sense´ because it is more important than all strange sense/ meanings but integrates them.

-• In contrast to that, there are a lot of strange, second-rate, pseudo-absolute and -relative forms and contents of sense.
+• In contrast to that, there are a large number of strange, second-rate, pseudo-absolute and -relative forms and aspects of sense/ meanings.
 These have two opposite and one zero component.

 Only a few

-Examples for positive suffering/symptoms: withdrawal, surgery, compassion, detachment-processes.
+Examples for positive suffering/symptoms: withdrawal of drugs, surgery, compassion, detachment-processes.

-Examples for 'negative well-being': well-being of drugs, symbiotic relationships, runners-flow-experiences.
+Examples for 'negative well-being': well-being through drugs, symbiotic relationships, of flow experiences.

 - There are connections between good/bad and healthy/ill: The good is correlated more with health, and the bad with illness.

-Against absolutization of health Our society does not only have an idealized perception of health - looking at the WHO definition - but it also persuade us to believe that this ideal can be reached and that everyone is entitled to it.
+Our society not only has an idealized perception of health - looking at the WHO definition - but it also persuade us to believe that this ideal can be reached and that everyone is entitled to it.

 There is also the general trend that our society tends to absolutizing the entire worldly life.